emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     "I'm not a great programmer; I'm just a good programmer with great habits."
     \- Kent Beck

+..

+    "Software design is a constant battle with complexity."
+    \- "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans

 See also the great article "`Is Design Dead? <https://martinfowler.com/articles/designDead.html>`__" by Martin Fowler.